countable-web/open-source-corporation/peopleops/getting_started/SCRUM.md

 ### Project Objective and Key Results

 Every team should have one or more [Objective](https://github.com/countable-web/open-source-corporation/blob/master/OKRS.md).
 This is a written goal discussed with the team to ensure clarity, and is used by the [Product Owner](#product-owner) to order the [Backlog](#backlog).
+An objective may be to meet a particular User Story.

 ### Sprint